Jbleezy/BO1-Reimagined/README.md

 * Mid round hellhounds now spawn when no doors are open
 * Mid round hellhounds now have the same delay between spawns as zombies
 * Players will no longer get stuck on curbs
-* Fixed Mystery Box use trigger in the laboratory
+* Fixed Mystery Box use trigger in the Laboratory
 * Easter egg song now plays the whole song
 * Removed intro text
+* Fixed a bug that caused the Laboratory trap to turn on when opening the door to Teleporter A while still having the trap door closed
+* Traps now display a hintstring when the power is on but the trap cannot be activated due to a door being closed
 * Fixed a bug where a hellhound round could end prematurely if hellhounds were spawned from the teleporters and killed before the hellhound round started to spawn hellhounds

 #### Teleporters